xhuang9/tinypng/readme.md

 # TinyPNG Image Optimizer

-A Node.js command-line tool that compresses and optionally resizes `.jpg`, `.jpeg`, and `.png` images using the [TinyPNG API](https://tinypng.com/developers).
+A Node.js command-line tool that compresses and optionally resizes `.jpg`, `.jpeg`, and `.png` images and more using the [TinyPNG API](https://tinypng.com/developers).
 Supports recursive folder scanning and flexible configuration options.

 ## ✨ Features